Legal Experts Disagree With Rationale Extraction Techniques for Explaining ECtHR Case Outcome Classification: Legal expert evaluation

 \subsubsection{Evaluation criteria}

-Guidelines for each criterion were tailored through several iterations. \paragraph{Global rationale support} \begin{itemize} \item Annotate each document with either "Support" or "Do Not Support"; \item Annotate as "Support", if you think all rationales together support the outcome (i.e., existence of violation), as "Do Not Support" otherwise; \item Do not consider whether you have all the information needed.
-Instead, consider whether the given rationales support the outcome; \item Assign also confidence level, as explained above; \end{itemize}
+Guidelines for each criterion were tailored through several iterations. \paragraph{Global rationale support} \begin{itemize} \item Annotate each document with either "Support" or "Unsupport"; \item Annotate as "Support", if you think that all rationales together support the outcome (i.e., the existence of a violation); otherwise, use "Unsupport". \item Do not consider whether you have all the information needed.
+Instead, focus only on whether the given rationales support the outcome. \item Assign also confidence level, as explained above. \end{itemize}